 Pozzo built a coalition of faculty experts including Dan Schwartz, director of the Clean Energy Institute (CEI) and professor of chemical engineering, Charbel El Bcheraoui, assistant professor of global health at the Institute for Health Metrics and Evaluation (IHME), Youngjun Choe, assistant professor of industrial and systems engineering, Daniel Kirschen, professor of electrical engineering, and Jessica Kaminsky, assistant professor of civil and environmental engineering, with the goal of preparing student groups for a series of trips to Jayuya.
 The UW groups will help Jayuya meet immediate energy supply needs and will eventually propose engineering solutions to minimize detrimental health impacts from future power outages.
 The ultimate goal is to create a scalable model for increasing energy resiliency across rural Puerto Rico.

 In November 2017, Pozzo and the first group of students made their way to Jayuya, where they conducted qualitative interviews of 28 patients and logged each of their electrically-powered medical devices.
 The group also installed solar-powered battery systems to power fridges for insulin storage and an orthopedic bed for a bedridden patient.
+These single-building, single-source systems are also known as “nanogrids”, a term which is best understood in comparison to larger-scale “microgrids” that use multiple energy sources to power a military base, a college campus, or a small town.
 Read more about the November trip

 In winter 2018, the team was hard at work transcribing and translating interviews and compiling quantitative data for a report detailing best practices and possible solutions.
 The UW initiative also established a partnership with Professor George Roe and Seattle Pacific University.
 Upper-level undergraduates in Roe’s “Appropriate and Sustainable Engineering” course used data and qualitative information from the November trip to design modular, transportable, and self-contained generator-battery systems.

-A second group returned to Jayuya in March 2018 to follow up on their research efforts and install 10 more solar-powered battery systems.
+A second group returned to Jayuya in March 2018 to follow up on their research efforts and install 17 more solar-battery nanogrids.
+Read more about the March trip

 This initiative was formulated as a timely response to studying adverse health effects of Hurricane Maria and to propose clean-energy solutions aiming to minimize detrimental patient outcomes in future emergency events.
 In addition to producing outcomes that bring concrete value and support to a community in need, this initiative will provide meaningful scholarly and globally-conscious experience to University of Washington students, and create critical linkages between the clean energy and population health initiatives on campus.